Elsie Arminio 1927 - 2020 - Obituary

 May 25, 1927 - August 1, 2020

-Elsie O. Arminio, 93, New Smyrna Beach, passed away Saturday, August 1, 2020.
+FUNERAL MASS scheduled for Elsie O. Arminio on Monday, August 10 at Sacred Heart Catholic Church, New Smyrna Beach, HAS BEEN CANCELLED.
+The family will reschedule at a later date.
 Mrs. Arminio, a homemaker, was born in East Orange, NJ and had been a resident of New Smyrna Beach since 1973, coming from West Caldwell, NJ.
 She was a member of Sacred Heart Catholic Church, New Smyrna Beach and enjoyed sewing and playing BINGO.
 Survivors include one son, Gregory J. (Terry) Arminio of Edgewater; one daughter, Ellen R. (Noah) Dixon of West Hills, CA; five grandchildren and four great grandchildren.
 She was preceded in death by her husband, Giro Arminio in 1997.
-Funeral Mass will be 10 AM Monday, August 10, 2020 at Sacred Heart Catholic Church, New Smyrna Beach.
-Cremains burial will be at a later date in Immaculate Conception Cemetery, Montclair, NJ.
+Cremains burial will be in Immaculate Conception Cemetery, Montclair, NJ.